 The area at the end, which might be called the "phantom body", is ignored for most external-body messages.
-However, it may be used to contain auxilliary information for some such messages, as indeed it is when the access-type is "mail-server".
+However, it may be used to contain auxiliary information for some such messages, as indeed it is when the access-type is "mail-server".
 Of the access-types defined by this document, the phantom body is used only when the access-type is "mail-server".
 In all other cases, the phantom body is ignored.

-The only always-mandatory parameter for message/externalbody is "access-type"; all of the other parameters may be mandatory or optional depending on the value of access-type.
+The only always-mandatory parameter for message/external-body is "access-type"; all of the other parameters may be mandatory or optional depending on the value of access-type.

-ACCESS-TYPE -- One or more case-insensitive words, comma-separated, indicating supported access mechanisms by which the file or data may be obtained.
+ACCESS-TYPE -- A case-insensitive word, indicating the supported access mechanism by which the file or data may be obtained.
 Values include, but are not limited to, "FTP", "ANON-FTP", "TFTP", "AFS", "LOCAL-FILE", and "MAIL-SERVER".
-Future values, except for experimental values beginning with "X-", must be registered with IANA, as described in Appendix F.
+Future values, except for experimental values beginning with "X-", must be registered with IANA, as described in Appendix E.

-In addition, the following two parameters are optional for ALL access-types:
+In addition, the following three parameters are optional for ALL access-types:

-EXPIRATION -- The date (in the RFC 822 "date-time" syntax, as extended by RFC 1123 to permit 4 digits in the date field) after which the existence of the external data is not guaranteed.
+EXPIRATION -- The date (in the RFC 822 "date-time" syntax, as extended by RFC 1123 to permit 4 digits in the year field) after which the existence of the external data is not guaranteed.

 SIZE -- The size (in octets) of the data.
 The intent of this parameter is to help the recipient decide whether or not to expend the necessary resources to retrieve the external data.
+Note that this describes the size of the data in its canonical form, that is, before any Content-Transfer-Encoding has been applied or after the data have been decoded.

-PERMISSION -- A field that indicates whether or not it is expected that clients might also attempt to overwrite the data.
+PERMISSION -- A case-insensitive field that indicates whether or not it is expected that clients might also attempt to overwrite the data.
 By default, or if permission is "read", the assumption is that they are not, and that if the data is retrieved once, it is never needed again.
-If PERMISSION is "readwrite", this assumption is invalid, and any local copy must be considered no more than a cache.
+If PERMISSION is "read-write", this assumption is invalid, and any local copy must be considered no more than a cache.
 "Read" and "Read-write" are the only defined values of permission.